patryk-playground/k8s-playground/tasks/readme.md

     Call it app-t18v1, use image kamilbaran/training:app-v1.
     Run nslookup app-t18v1 in one of the created pods and write the output into /home/student/training/tasks/task-18.txt on your desktop machine.

+    Copy Stateful Set config from docs and update it to create 3 replicas.
+    Query it and dump nslookup result:

+    k exec -it app-t18v1-0  -- nslookup app-t18v1 > /home/student/training/tasks/task-18.txt

 ## Task 19 - controllers, counter app

     Environment: your private cluster, namespace: counter